miklevin/MikeLev.in/_posts/2025-03-08-python-mcp-server-example.md

 beyond just chatting with the user.
 For example, edit a database or do steps for you in a workflow that involve site crawling.

+### Single File Architecture for LLM Integration

+I do this is a monolithic single file, so that everything is tightly coupled and I can easily copy/paste the entire friggin thing into an LLM chat window.
+I'm not relegated to Cursor AI and other AI assisted code editors.
+I can plop my whole codebase comfortably (currently about 2.5K lines) into the prompt window, and that's all.
+No big git repository to digest.
+No directory diving to round up files.
+One file...
+BAM!
+The LLM knows everything.
+So deconstructing such an app into separate files is already not appealing to be, but further deconstructing it to separate running servers is antithetical to my way of working.

+### Preparing for the Age of AI Agents

+But the agents are coming, the agents are coming!
+We must prepare.
+And if you're building something with parts that can talk to each other, you might as well decouple them and turn it into a big bunch of Legos, right?
+That's the promise of microservices.
+A bunch of connectable components, but now it can be anything because of a new IPC protocol (inter-process communication) that sort of casts everything as either a user using a browser (client) or the website the browser is connecting to (server).
+It mimics humans using browsers.

+### Local LLM Integration vs Traditional Approaches

 This is all common enough with those agentic visions like OpenAI Orchestrator.
-Difference being, I'm baking it into a local web framework with pluggable apps.
+Difference being with my Pipulate app, I'm baking the LLM itself into a local web framework with pluggable apps -- so tight coupling is an option.
 It's almost as if it's an LLM riding shotgun with you in the app, totally clued into your every move -- use of menus and forms being inserted into the discussion history!
 But it's local, so it's 100% private.
 So when you ask it to add something to the ToDo list, it can do it!

 ### Just-in-Time Training for LLM Operations